Published on 3 July 2018

 The service does not accept walk in patients.
 Appointments must be arranged by calling 111, the free non-emergency number.
 Home visits are provided where appropriate.

 If you need urgent treatment, please contact your usual dental practice as they may be able to see you or direct you to an urgent dental care service.
 If you have dental pain but you do not have a regular dentist contact NHS 111 for advice.
-Go to NHS choices dental services for more information.
+Go to The NHS Website dental services for more information.